Generic Name: melatonin (meh lah TOE nin)

 Melatonin may impair your thinking or reactions.
-Avoid driving or operating machinery for a least 4 hours after taking this supplement.
+Avoid driving or operating machinery for a least 4 hours after taking this medicine.
 This product may also affect your sleep-wake cycle for several days if you are traveling through many different time zones.

 Melatonin side effects